 After the first sip I was transported to the Trattoria al Tartufo in Alba, Italy.
 What, this isn’t Italian Barbera???
 It is stunning Washington State Barbera!
 Complex?
 Yes!
 Opulent?
 Absolutely!
 It is a concentrated mouthful of crushed berries, rose petals, plums and cherries.
 A fruit bomb, you ask?
 No way!
 The seductive and ample fruit is held in place by velvety tannins and bright bright acid.
 The finish is a voluptuously spicy, fruity, vanilla kiss that beckons, cajoles, even commands one to continue filling the glass.

 Dark, briary, and succulent, this wine offers up rich layers of ripe plum, anise, with a hint of smoky bacon fat.
 All of this loveliness is enveloped in a robe of sweet vanilla oak.
 The tannins are just shy of strapping; bold enough to get your attention but still allowing for the fruit to take center stage.
-Drink this wine from 2012-2016.
-Food Pairing Suggestions: Syrah-braised lamb shoulder, barbecued foods with a smoky char, paella, or sage-seared pork chops.
-Gold Medal: Seattle Wine Awards 2012, Best of Show: Northwest Food & Wine Festival 2012.
+Gold Medal: Savor Northwest Wine Festival, Best of Show: Northwest Food & Wine Festival.

 Sangiovese, or the “blood of Jove,” is probably best known for its role in the Italian wines Chianti and Brunello di Maltacino.
 This wine exhibits the traditional elevated acidity, medium body, and bright red fruit notes.
 Judicious vertical barrel-aging has added a sweet tar and smoky vanilla finish.
 While fabulous now, be assured this “super-tuscan” will only get better in the years to come.
 Pair this wine with traditional Italian cuisine involving cured meats, cheeses and red-based sauces.